 Average Wind Speed in Farmington, NM - © Weatherspark.com

-All three areas get good light at sunrise and sunset.
-In my opinion, KOW is slightly better at sunset than sunrise, but see the pictures in the gallery and judge for yourself.
+All three areas get good light at sunrise and sunset and in the blue hour.
+The King of Wings is slightly better at sunset than sunrise, but see the gallery pictures and judge for yourself.
 You'll need a wide-angle lens to shoot KOW from the south side of the blade; 14-24 mm works well.
-Remember wide angles emphasize the foreground, if you want a long blade, shoot at 14mm from close up.
-All three locations work in the blue hour.
-KOW is an excellent location for star circles and Milky Way photography.
-The Alien Throne is also good for Milky Way shoots.
+Remember, wide angles emphasize the foreground.
+If you want a long blade, shoot at 14mm from close up.
+The KOW is an excellent location for Milky Way photography.
+The Alien Throne is also good for Milky Way shots.

-Here is an overview map showing all three areas and, additionally, routes into Chaco Canyon.
-The wilderness boundary is also shown; remember, no drones or cars in the wilderness:
+Here is an overview map showing all three areas and routes into Chaco Canyon.
+The wilderness boundary is also shown, as is the boundary of Chaco Canyon National Historical Monument; remember, no drones or cars in the wilderness or on NPS lands:

 Geo Tiff/Avenza | KMZ | Oruxmaps | KMZ Decollared | Oruxmap Decollared | Avenza Decollared |